magi-1/ML_Resources/README.md

 # Statistical-Aspects-of-Machine-Learning
-A catalogue of important machine learning literature + homework
+A catalogue of important machine learning literature + homework.